Tractor-Trailers, Otherwise Known as Big Rigs or 18-wheelers, Can Weigh up to 100,000 pounds.

 Gainesville Truck Driver Fatigue

-The National Highway Traffic Safety Administration states that truck driver fatigue is a contributing factor in as many as 30 to 40 percent of all heavy truck crashes.
+The National Highway Traffic Safety Administration states that truck driver fatigue is a contributing factor in as many as 30 to 40 percents of all heavy truck crashes.

 “Sleep deprivation and operator fatigue are critical safety issues that cut across all modes in the transportation industry,” adds the Federal Highway Administration.
 “Fatigue affects physical and mental alertness, decreasing an individual’s ability to operate a vehicle safely and increasing the risk of human error that could lead to fatalities and injuries.
 As with drugs and alcohol, sleepiness slows reaction time, decreases awareness, and impairs judgment.
 Long hours at the wheel make truck drivers particularly prone to drowsy-driving crashes.”

-In any accident case involving a semi truck or tractor-trailer, it is important to engage the help of a lawyer who thoroughly understands the Federal Motor Carrier Safety regulations governing truck drivers and limiting the number of hours they can drive without a rest.
+In any accident case involving a semi-truck or tractor-trailer, it is important to engage the help of a lawyer who thoroughly understands the Federal Motor Carrier Safety regulations governing truck drivers and limiting the number of hours they can drive without rest.

 We Have The Heart To Care And The Resources To Fight